Loaded with oil-rich fruitlets and tightly packed spikelets, the fresh fruit bunch drives harvest value, oil yield, and processing efficiency.

 The arrangement and density of the fruits in the bunch directly affect oil yield, making the fresh fruit bunch a critical focus in oil palm cultivation.

-Components of the Fresh Fruit Bunch (FFB)
+Anatomy of the Fresh Fruit Bunch (FFB)

 Each plays a crucial role in ensuring the efficiency of the palm oil industry, making the FFB a vital structure to study.